spalato/Mbo.jl/README.md

 response function requires 3 time arguments, 3 frequencies, 6 lineshape functions and 4 transition dipoles.
 This has to be repeated for every possible path the system can take in Hilbert space.
-For `N` states (+ a single ground state), there are around such paths `N^2`.
+For `N` states (+ a single ground state), there are around `N^2` such paths.
 This tedium is taken care of using the `System` and `HilbertPath` objects.
 Handling of the time arguments is simplified using the `TimeGrid` object.